sallysharon/Sharon-Bash-script/docs/secrets.md

 # Managing Kubernetes Secrets Securely
-There are multiple ways to securely manage Kubernetes Secrets with rok8s-scripts.
+There are multiple ways to securely manage Kubernetes Secrets with cell CI/CD.
 With support for AWS Secrets Manager, Sops encrypted secrets, and fetching secrets from external sources like AWS S3 or Google Cloud Storage, there should be at least one option that works well for you.

-The Rok8s-scripts [k8s-deploy-secrets helper script](/bin/k8s-deploy-secrets) decrypts and deploys secrets to Kubernetes.
-You do not need to call this script directly, it is called by other `deploy` scripts.
+The cell CI/CD k8s-deploy-secrets helper script decrypts and deploys secrets to Kubernetes.
+You do not need to call this script directly, it is called by other `deploy` cell CI/CD scripts.

 ## External Secrets Managers
 It is possible to retrieve individual key/value pairs from an external secrets manager.
 Supported secret stores are: